leviFrosty/witness-work/readme.md

 ![Issues](https://img.shields.io/github/issues/leviFrosty/JW-Time)
 [![Crowdin](https://badges.crowdin.net/jw-time/localized.svg)](https://crowdin.com/project/jw-time)

-# JW Time
+# WitnessWork

-JW Time is the easy way for Jehovah's Witnesses to manage their field service priorities.
+WitnessWork is the easy way for Jehovah's Witnesses to manage their field service priorities.

 It is written in Typescript using React Native and Expo.